-However, in the mid-1990s, the total amount of equity finance and/or long-term development loans obtained by businesses from all these formal venture capital sources still only amounted to less than £3 billion annually.
+Nonetheless, the total amount of equity finance and/or long-term development loans obtained by businesses from all these formal venture capital sources still only amounted to less than £3 billion annually.
+(11)

 In practice, much mature situation and second- or third-stage financing by specialist venture capitalist organizations is little different from the kind of longer term/larger scale business development lending and equity financing that has traditionally been provided by clearing banks and other mainstream investment companies.

-But the nature and scale of venture capital/private equity financing changed considerably in the late 20th and early 21st centuries.
+Both the nature and scale of venture capital/private equity financing have undergone some significant changes over the years. centuries.

-To begin with, various changes in the wider market-economic environment affected the overall supply, demand, and costs of that capital.
-At the beginning of the 1990s in Britain, there was a substantial aggregate surplus of formal-specialist venture capital over demand as a result of high and rising interest rates, general economic recession, and substantial downturns in particular key sectors.
-Amongst other things, recession in the housing market resulted in considerable deterioration in the business-financial positions of a number of major furniture and furnishing companies that had recently been bought-out by their managements using venture capital (such as MFI, Lowndes Queensway, and Magnet) and deterred more such deals.
+Alternations in wider market-economic conditions have affected the overall supply, demand, and costs of this capital.
+In Britain at the beginning of the 1990s, there was a substantial aggregate surplus of formal-specialist venture capital over demand as a result of high and rising interest rates, general economic recession, and substantial downturns in particular key sectors.
+Amongst other things, recession in the housing market resulted in considerable deterioration in the business-financial positions of a number of major furniture and furnishing companies that had recently been bought-out by their managements using venture capital (such as MFI, Lowndes Queensway, and Magnet).
+That deterred the making of more such deals.

 The volume of smaller, more conservatively financed management buy-outs did not fall in the economic recession.
 Indeed, there was a significant increase in venture capital investments in: